sp00n/corecycler/readme.txt

    Long answer: I've defaulted this to Prime95 without AVX and AVX2 and "Huge" FFTs.
 The reason behind this is that this *should* produce the least amount of heat and therefore the highest boost clock.
 But you should eventually run all of the tests to make sure that you're really error free.
-   Also switchting from Prime95 to Y-Cruncher or Aida64 produces different load scenarios, which can prove useful in detecting instabilities.
+   Also switchting from Prime95 to y-Cruncher or Aida64 produces different load scenarios, which can prove useful in detecting instabilities.

 Q: Why are you using SSE?
 AVX stresses the CPU much more!